 This subject is available only by teacher recommendation.
 Enhancement Mathematics seeks to challenge and extend the high-performing mathematics students.
 The curriculum covers all elements from the Year 10 Core course as well as further content to bolster their algebraic skills.
 This course will also extend students with further functions and introductory calculus.
 There will also be emphasis on developing proofs, deeper reasoning and problem-solving.
-Students demonstrating high proficiency in Mathematics - generally those achieving an A or A+ as an overall grade - may be invited to study Enhancement Mathematics in place of their mainstream Mathematics course.
+Students demonstrating high proficiency in Mathematics - will be invited to study Enhancement Mathematics in place of their mainstream Mathematics course.